Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Coverage for utility and sport trailers

-- Coverage for leased, rented and even borrowed vehicles and RVs
+- Coverage for leased, rented, and even borrowed vehicles and RVs

 - Operational and Technical Assistance by Certified RV Technicians

-What does the Platinum Complete plan cover?
+What Does the Platinum Complete Plan Cover?

-Just like the Platinum Plan, with the Good Sam Platinum Complete you’ll receive coverage for you and your family while driving all vehicles and multiple RVs and autos, even if they are rented, leased or borrowed.
+Just like the Platinum Plan, with the Good Sam Platinum Complete you’ll receive coverage for you and your family while driving all vehicles and multiple RVs and autos, even if they are rented, leased, or borrowed.
 Your utility and sport utility trailers are also covered.

-Your comprehensive Good Sam Platinum Complete Roadside Assistance membership also includes all the perks you get in the other plans as well as these exclusive benefits:
+Your comprehensive Good Sam Platinum Complete RV Roadside Assistance membership also includes all the perks you get in the other plans as well as these exclusive benefits:

 Tire & Wheel Road Hazard